olmax99/serverlessbaseapi/README.md

 NOTE:

 This repository is containing two projects, which are put together for ease of cloning.
-After copying, I recommend to replace this git repository aith one seperate git repository for each the 'loaddata' and the 'apigateway' project, respectively.
+After copying, I recommend to replace this git repository with one seperate git repository for each the 'loaddata' and the 'apigateway' project, respectively.